CerebralLabs/mangle/README.md

 `mangle` is a post processing name mangler for `luau`, inspired by Python's [name mangler](https://docs.python.org/3/tutorial/classes.html#private-variables); what makes private variables private in Python.

 ## Reasoning
-In most intro to programming courses, we learn of `public` and `private` classes.
+In most intro to programming courses, we learn of `public` and `private` classes and variables.
 These concepts are less about security and more about managing complexity.
 If a `private` variable causes a bug, the developer only needs to look within the class that its located.

 ## Supported Platforms
 `mangle` may be posted on [Wally](https://wally.run).
 We understand the use case is minimal.